GoUpNumber/gun/docs/bet.md

 You can see in plain-text it contains the oracle `h00.ooo` and the event id `/random/2021-08-11T04:29:00/heads_tails.winner`.
 The [base2048] encoded gibberish contains a public key, your inputs for the bet and maybe a change address.

-**⚠ Since the proposal contains your on on-chain inputs for the bet.
+**⚠ The proposal contains your on on-chain inputs for the bet.
 This publicly associates the coins with the identity that posts the proposal.**

 **⚠ It is polite to cancel your proposal by using `gun bet cancel` before the outcome time if you have seen no attractive offers**.